quietui/quiet/docs/docs/components/slider.md

 ### Adding references

-Use the `reference` slot to add visual references below the slider.
-By default, references are positioned with `space-between`, making it easy to align them with starting and ending markers.
+Use the `with-references` attribute and the `reference` slot to add visual references below the slider.
+By default, references are positioned with `space-between`, making it easy to align them with starting, ending, and center markers.

 ```html {.example}
 <quiet-slider